forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ##### Possible Effects in different Tissues
 The cell and tissue tropism is crucial to estimate adverse effects.
-For virus infections it is known that neurotropism, lymphotropism and reproductive system tropism are dangerous.
+For virus infections it is known that neurotropism, lymphotropism and reproductive system tropism can be dangerous.
 Possibly too for artificial RNA transfection.

+> Even if any of the following effects should occur, the probabilities to occur are likely low.
+But for in the case of mass vaccination (with unclear benefits for the young) even low probabilities are relevant.

+> The effects are highly speculative.
+Predictions can only be done when ALL the cells and tissue tropism experiments are published (including experiments and trials from formulations which were not proceeded)!

-* *Neuro-Tropism:* Infections of neuron tissues in the bone marrow or in the brain are a main cause of the dangers resulting from mumps and polio.
-Severe effects do not occur in the case of "mRNA" vaccines as the trials and the ongoing supervision show.
-However a limited death of neurones could occur: in the range from a sleepless night to a couple or many MDMA trips.
+* *Neuro-Tropism:* Infections of neuron tissues in the bone marrow or in the brain are main dangers of mumps and polio.
+Severe effects do *not* occur in the case of "mRNA" vaccines as the trials and the ongoing supervision show.
+However a limited death of neurones could occur: Possibly in the range from a sleepless night to a couple or many MDMA trips.

 	> Bell's palsy then could be attributed that by chance neurones involved in the facial nerve were knocked off.